Do you have a 1 year old that’s constantly waking up at night for one or more feeds? It’s so hard, I know. And you are not alone!

 Breastfeeding, on the other hand, required such little effort, particularly when co-sleeping.
 I just had to pull my top up and I could feed my baby in bed with all the lights off.
 It was then much easier to go back to sleep.

-And, other than the 4 month sleep regression, when she was waking up every 2 hours, she was quite consistent with waking up just once or twice for a feed.
+And, other than the 4 month sleep regression, when she was waking up every 2 hours, she was quite consistent with waking up just once or twice for a feed (also read our article on combination feeding with some alternatives to exclusively breastfeeding).

 The problems started when she was 1 year old though.
 I was starting to feel quite exhausted with all the waking up in the middle of the night.
 Particularly because I had to go back to work and be on the road by 6.30 am!